Roman Catholic Diocese of Fort Worth: 1969 to 2000

 On August 22, 1969, Pope Paul VI suppressed the Diocese of Dallas-Fort Worth, erecting the Diocese of Fort Worth and the Diocese of Dallas.
 He named Auxiliary Bishop John Cassata of Dallas-Fort Worth as the first bishop of Fort Worth.
 When Cassata became bishop, the Catholic population of the new diocese was 67,000.
 Cassata retired in 1981.

-The second bishop of Fort Worth was Reverend Joseph P. Delaney of the Diocese of Brownsville, appointed by Pope John Paul II in 1981.
-In 1985, St. Patrick Cathedral, St. Ignatius Church and the St. Ignatius rectory were added to the National Register of Historic Places.
+The second bishop of Fort Worth was Joseph P. Delaney, appointed in 1981.
+In 1985, St. Patrick Cathedral, St. Ignatius Church, and the St. Ignatius rectory were added to the National Register of Historic Places.
 By 1986, the Catholic population of the diocese had grown to 120,000.
 The diocese had 14 primary schools, three secondary schools, the Cassata Learning Center and a new Catholic Center.